 “A GENERAL RELEASE DOES NOT EXTEND TO CLAIMS WHICH THE CREDITOR DOES NOT KNOW OR SUSPECT TO EXIST IN HIS OR HER FAVOR AT THE TIME OF EXECUTING THE RELEASE, WHICH IF KNOWN BY HIM OR HER MUST HAVE MATERIALLY AFFECTED HIS OR HER SETTLEMENT WITH THE DEBTOR.”

-The Protocol Community and each Protocol Community Member hereby waives the benefits of, and any rights that any of them may have under, any statute, common law, or other Legal Requirement regarding the release of unknown claims in any jurisdiction.
+The Protocol Community and each Protocol Community Member hereby waives the benefits of, and any rights that any of them may have in any jurisdiction under, any statute, common law, or other Legal Requirement regarding the release of unknown claims.

 Adoption; Uncertain Legal Classification of DAOs; Enforceability.

 Adoption and Execution.
-Subject to Section 1.4(c) below, this Agreement becomes binding: (a) in the case of the Protocol Community and Protocol Community Members, by that Protocol Community passing a proposal pursuant to the Adoption Procedures adopting the Agreement with reference to this Agreement; and (b) in the case of the Whitehat by the Whitehat having the opportunity to read the Agreement and thereafter by the Whitehat taking steps to execute an Eligible Funds Rescue in relation to the Protocol.
+Subject to Section 2.4(c) below, this Agreement becomes binding:

+in the case of the Protocol Community and Protocol Community Members, by that Protocol Community passing a proposal pursuant to the Adoption Procedures adopting the Agreement with reference to this Agreement; and

+in the case of the Whitehat, by the Whitehat having the opportunity to read the Agreement and thereafter by the Whitehat taking steps to execute an Eligible Funds Rescue in relation to the Protocol.

 Uncertain Legal Classification of DAOs.
 It is hereby acknowledged and agreed that the legal classification of participating DAOs may be uncertain.
 There may exist uncertainties as to whether a DAO is a continuous single legal person, the criteria and term of membership in a DAO for persons participating in DAO-related activities, the rules by which the DAO or any member of or participant in the DAO may become a party to or bound by any agreement, and the applicability of any such agreement to prior or future members of or participants in the DAO.

 Enforceability.
-In light of the potential for the uncertain legal classification of DAOs to affect the enforceability of this Agreement against the DAO, any participants in or members of the DAO or the Protocol Community generally, the following non-exclusive order of preference concerning the Adoption Procedures and the subsequent enforceability of this Agreement is hereby acknowledged and agreed:
+In light of the potential for the uncertain legal classification of DAOs to affect the enforceability of this Agreement against the DAO, any participants in or members of the DAO or the Protocol Community generally, the following non-exclusive order of preference concerning the Adoption Procedures and the subsequent enforceability of this Agreement is hereby acknowledged and agreed in order to give maximum effect to the terms of this Agreement:

-If the DAO governing a protocol is deemed to constitute a legal person and this Agreement is adopted through the DAO Adoption Procedures, then the DAO Adoption Procedures are intended to and shall be deemed to make this Agreement binding upon such legal person;
+To the extent the DAO governing a protocol is deemed to constitute a legal person and this Agreement is adopted through the DAO Adoption Procedures, then the DAO Adoption Procedures are intended to and shall be deemed to make this Agreement binding upon such legal person;

-If the DAO governing a protocol is deemed to be capable of binding the Protocol Community or Protocol Community Members to this Agreement through the DAO Adoption Procedures, then the DAO Adoption Procedures are intended to and shall be deemed to make this Agreement binding upon the Protocol Community and any and all Protocol Community Members, to the maximum extent permissible;
+To the extent the DAO governing a protocol is deemed to be capable of binding the Protocol Community or Protocol Community Members to this Agreement through the DAO Adoption Procedures, then the DAO Adoption Procedures are intended to and shall be deemed to make this Agreement binding upon the Protocol Community and any and all Protocol Community Members, to the maximum extent permissible;

-If the individual past, present, and/or future participants in or members of the DAO may be bound to an agreement through the DAO Adoption Procedures, then the DAO Adoption Procedures are intended to and shall be deemed to make this Agreement binding upon all such individual participants or members to the maximum extent permissible; or
+To the extent the individual past, present, and/or future participants in or members of the DAO may be bound to an agreement through the DAO Adoption Procedures, then the DAO Adoption Procedures are intended to and shall be deemed to make this Agreement binding upon all such individual participants or members to the maximum extent permissible; and

-If the DAO is not deemed to be a legal person and it is not legally permitted to bind all individual past, present, and/or future participants in or members of the DAO hereto through the DAO Adoption Procedures, then, to the maximum extent permissible, this Agreement shall be deemed binding upon the individual Protocol Community Members, Users, or other persons who voted in favor of or otherwise expressly consented to, ratified, or affirmed this Agreement through the DAO Adoption Procedures, User Adoption Procedures, or otherwise.
+To the extent the DAO is not deemed to be a legal person and it is not legally permitted to bind all individual past, present, and/or future participants in or members of the DAO hereto through the DAO Adoption Procedures, then, to the maximum extent permissible, this Agreement shall be deemed binding upon the individual Protocol Community Members, Users, or other persons who voted in favor of or otherwise expressly consented to, ratified, or affirmed this Agreement through the DAO Adoption Procedures, User Adoption Procedures, or otherwise.

 Covered Exploits & Rewards